Paris and Athens give Brussels a policy headache

 THE UPSIDE

-Some people in the financial markets believe it has reinforced the likelihood of Greece needing to leave the euro zone if it is to have any chance of reviving its economy.
+Some people in the financial markets believe it has reinforced the likelihood of Greece needing to leave the euro zone if it is to have any chane of reviving its economy.

 "The beginning of the end for Greece in the euro zone started several months ago," said Athanasios Ladopoulos, a senior fund manager with Swiss Investment Managers, adding that the election outcome had only strengthened this expectation.